mimolabs/mimolabs.github.io/_posts/2018-04-05-preparing-for-gdpr.markdown

 - You must sign the <a href="https://kb.mailchimp.com/accounts/management/about-mailchimp-the-eu-swiss-privacy-shield-and-the-gdpr">MailChimp Data Processing Agreement</a>

 If you've already captured emails, we recommend you email your entire list and ask them to re-confirm their subscription.
 What a pain.

+### Should I Enable Double Opt-In?

+It's not strictly required to enable double opt-in for your emails but we recommend it.
+Double opt-in means the user gets an email from you to confirm their subscription.

+Whilst it's not compulsory, we recommend it because the new rules require you to prove the user gave their consent to email marketing.
+This prevents a user from entering a random (or someone else's) email on the splash pages (or any other form).

 ### Data Requests - The Worst Case